- Is your child refusing to go to school?

-If your child is struggling with their academic learning, they might feel like they do not want to go into school.
-It can be embarrassing when you get low scores in a test and all of your friends do better than you.
-Many children are more likely to avoid going into school when they know they have a test because they are afraid of failing.
+If your child is struggling with their academic learning, they might feel like they do not want to go to school.
+It can be embarrassing when you get low scores on a test and all of your friends do better than you.
+Many children are more likely to avoid going to school when they know they have a test because they are afraid of failing.
 If this is the case, you might want to consider getting some 1:1 tuition from an experienced GoStudent tutor to give your child a confidence boost. 💪

 👉 They have a special educational need

 If your child is classified as SEND (has a special educational need or a disability) then they are more likely to struggle to engage with their academic work or be able to socialise with their peers.
 A lot of special educational needs and disabilities are hidden, and people often don’t know that they have them.
 If you suspect that your child might have a learning difficulty (for example, dyslexia or ADD), you can read information online or contact their school to ask for help, support and guidance.